 You’ve made it through the season, almost, and you actually had a decent harvest.
 You weren’t sure exactly how this whole gardening venture would work out for you, but you realize you enjoyed it.
 Sure, you had your failures and frustrations, as all of us do, but you’re already catching yourself dreaming of next season.

-I know, the thought of saving your own seed seems a bit overwhelming.
+Have you considered saving seeds for next year?
+Perhaps the thought seems a bit overwhelming.
 That’s only for the hardcore homesteaders, right?

 What if I told you that even the hobby gardener could easily save seed from one season to the next, with minimal effort and know-how?

 It’s true.
 If I could do it as a beginning gardener, so can you.
 All you need to know is a few simple basics, and commit to start small.
 Even saving seeds from a few crops can give you a jump-start on next season, not to mention the money you’ll save!

 In today’s episode of the Beginner’s Garden Podcast and the blog post below, you’ll learn the basics of seed-saving that even a beginning gardener can do!

 Click below to listen or keep reading: